NicholasExxonite/emotionsProject/README.md

 # emotionsProject

-A project as part of my dissertation.
-An Application for Supporting the Understanding of Emotions.
+The coding part of my dissertation: An Application for Supporting the Understanding of Emotions.

+Built with React-Native(Expo.io) for IOS and Android.
 FireBase used for database service.

 !
 Emoion emojis attribution to: rawpixel.com / Freepik